Hoale2908/hoale2908.github.io/README.md

 Hello! 👋

 My name is Hoa Le.
-I live in Boston, MA.
-I am currently a financial consultant in Boston, Massachusetts.
+I am currently working as a financial consultant in Boston, MA.

 I recently embarked on a new career journey - Risk Management - which I find very interesting and intellectural stimulating.
 Fortunately, I'm also a Python enthusiast and there are so many areas in Risk Management for me to put my Python skills into practice.